 On October 5, 2017, the CFPB issued a final rule (the "Rule") imposing limitations on (i) short-term consumer loans, (ii) longer-term consumer installment loans with balloon payments, and (iii) higher-rate consumer installment loans repayable by a payment authorization.
 The Rule requires lenders originating short-term loans and longer-term balloon payment loans to evaluate whether each consumer has the ability to repay the loan along with current obligations and expenses ("ability to repay requirements").
 The Rule also curtails repeated unsuccessful attempts to debit consumers' accounts for short-term loans, balloon payment loans, and installment loans that involve a payment authorization and an Annual Percentage Rate over 36% ("payment requirements").
-The Rule has significant differences from the CFPB's proposed rules announced on June 2, 2016, relating to payday, vehicle title, and similar loans.
-On February 6, 2019, the CFPB issued two notices of proposed rulemaking regarding potential amendments to the Rule.
-First, the CFPB is proposing to rescind provisions of the Rule, including the ability to repay requirements.
-Second, the CFPB is proposing to delay the August 19, 2019 compliance date for part of the Rule, including the ability to repay requirements.
-These proposed amendments are not yet final.
-The Company does not believe that the Rule will have a material impact on the Company's existing lending procedures because the Company currently does not make short-term consumer loans or longer-term consumer installment loans with balloon payments that would subject the Company to the Rule's ability to repay requirements.
-However, the Company will likely have to comply with the Rule's payment requirements if it allows consumers to set up future recurring payments online for certain covered loans such that it meets the definition of having a "leveraged payment mechanism"
+The Company does not believe that the Rule will have a material impact on the Company's existing lending procedures, because the Company currently does not make short-term consumer loans or longer-term consumer installment loans with balloon payments that would subject the Company to the Rule's ability to repay requirements.
+The Company also currently underwrites all its loans (including those secured by a vehicle title that would fall within the scope of these proposals) by reviewing the customer's ability to repay based on the Company's standards.
+However, implementation of the Rule's payment requirements may require changes to the Company's practices and procedures for such loans, which could materially and adversely affect the Company's ability to make such loans, the cost of making such loans, the Company's ability to, or frequency with which it could, refinance any such loans, and the profitability of such loans.